 The minimal inhibitory concentration of M. luteus being 120 ng/ml, as obtained in the results of broth assays, the starter culture was setup with an assured sub-lethal dose of 5ng/ml chromomycin in LB medium and incubated at 37°C at 150rpm till culture reached stationary phase.
 Each time the culture reached stationary phase, an aliquote (1%) was subcultured to medium supplemented with doubled antibiotic concentration and maintained under same conditions.
-Sixth and subsequent subculturing steps involved an extra step, wherein the cultures were transferred to fresh media with same antibiotic concentration and allowed to grow, before exposing it to higher antibiotic concentration.
+Sixth and subsequent subculturing steps involved an extra step, wherein the cultures were transferred to fresh media with same antibiotic concentration.
 At every subculture / transfer step, an aliquot was spread on LA agar plates, after appropriate serial dilutions, to ensure purity of cultures.